PieceMeta/node-metakit/README.md

 #### HDF5 library (Optional)

-Adds HDF5 compatibility.
-Needs a rebuild of the project, not (currently) available through npm.
+Adds HDF5 compatibility in addition to LMDB.
+Needs a rebuild of the project, not (currently) available through NPM.

+Note: This is not yet implemented as a proper build option, so for now don't bother reading any further.

 Before rebuild, add the hdf5 module with ``npm i hdf5``, then uncomment the HDF refs in ``src/convert/index.js`` and ``src/output/index.js`` and rebuild (see below).